teenbress/Database-Systems-and-Data-Pipeline/BerkeleyX: CS186: Database Systems/week3/README.md

 #### Data Entry Storage
 - 3 Basuc alternatives for data entries in any index:
-   - By value
+   - By value (tuples)
-   - By reference
+   - By reference (recordIds)
-   - By List of references
+   - By List of references (list of recordIds)
-- Heap file could be clustered or unclustered
+- Heap file could be clustered or unclustered(only Alt2&3)
 #### Variable Length Keys
--
+- Prefix or Suffix?
 #### B+ Trees Cost Modeling
+- Attractive big-O
+- Don't forget constant factors of random I/O
+   - Hard to beat sequential I/O of scans unless very selectivs
+- Indexes beyond B+-trees for more complex searches